zapbr/nexus-prisma-aws-serverless-demo/README.md

-# nexus-serverless-demo
+# nexus-prisma-aws-serverless-demo
-Demo with Nexus and Serverless
+Demo with Nexus, Prisma and Serverless in AWS Lambda